GetPageSpeed Extras

 sudo yum -y install autotools-latest-autoconf

-Package downloads require an active GetPageSpeed subscription — one repository for autotools-latest-autoconf and 3,000+ more packages across every maintained Enterprise Linux release.
+Package downloads require an active GetPageSpeed subscription — one repository for autotools-latest-autoconf and thousands more packages for AlmaLinux, Rocky Linux, Oracle Linux and RHEL.

 Subscribe — from $10/mo